pic

 How is PAD diagnosed?

-Dr. Khan conducts comprehensive evaluations using cutting-edge equipment to diagnose PAD.
-During your exam, he asks detailed questions about your symptoms and medical and family history and then performs a physical.
+Dr. Khan conducts a comprehensive evaluation using advanced instruments to diagnose PAD.
+During your exam, he asks detailed questions about your symptoms, medical and family history and then performs a physical exam.

-To diagnose PAD, Dr. Khan may perform several diagnostic tests, such as:
+To diagnose PAD, Dr. Khan may perform several tests, such as:

-The cutting-edge equipment at Desert Cardiovascular Consultants provides an accurate diagnosis, which is important because PAD increases your risk of having a heart attack or stroke.
+An accurate diagnosis is important because PAD increases your risk of having a heart attack or stroke.

 How is PAD treated?

-Treatment for your PAD focuses on alleviating your symptoms and stopping the progression of the disease.
-Dr. Khan develops personalized treatment plans based on the severity of your symptoms, disease, and medical history.
+Treatment for PAD focuses on alleviating symptoms and slowing the progression of the disease.
+Dr. Khan develops personalized treatment plans based on the severity of your symptoms, extent of your condition, and your medical history.

-Your treatment plan may include lifestyle modification, disease-specific medication, or medical procedures to improve blood flow through the blocked artery.
+Your treatment plan may include lifestyle modifications, such as regular exercise, smoking cessation, and managing blood pressure and cholesterol, as well as disease-specific medication or minimally invasive procedures to improve blood flow through blocked arteries.

 PAD is common and may increase your risk of serious health complications.
-To learn more about PAD, contact Desert Cardiovascular Consultants by phone or online today.
+If you have symptoms or concerns, contact Desert Cardiovascular Consultants by phone or online today.